alichtman/shallow-backup/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/1719da4d7df5455d8dbb4340c428f851)](https://www.codacy.com/app/alichtman/shallow-backup?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=alichtman/shallow-backup&amp;utm_campaign=Badge_Grade)
 <!-- [![Coverage Status](https://coveralls.io/repos/github/alichtman/shallow-backup/badge.svg?branch=master)](https://coveralls.io/github/alichtman/shallow-backup?branch=master) -->

 `shallow-backup` lets you easily create lightweight backups of installed packages, applications, fonts and dotfiles, and automatically push them to a remote Git repository.
+It is the **only** backup tool that lets you back up dotfiles _from where they live on the system_ and reinstall them from the backup directory idempotently.
+It also lets you backup and reinstall files conditionally, so that you can easily manage dotfiles across multiple systems.

 ![Shallow Backup GIF Demo](img/shallow-backup-demo.gif)